SahanaRamnath/Basic-Tensorflow-Codes/README.md

 # Basic-Tensorflow-Codes
-This repository contains codes for implementation of basic ML and DL algorithms in tensorflow.
-These codes have are based on the tutorials found at the github repository [awesome-tensorflow](https://github.com/jtoy/awesome-tensorflow) (with minor changes).
+This repository contains codes for implementation of ML and DL algorithms in tensorflow.
 # Dependencies
 * Libraries tensorflow,matplotlib and numpy in python 2.x